haydenull/logseq-plugin-agenda/README.md

 English | [简体中文](./README-zh_CN.md)

+## Features
+- Supports multiple views: single day, week, double week, month
+- Supports changing start day of week
+- Supports flexible custom calendar
+- Supports show overdue tasks
+- Supports Milestone
+- Supports daily log and export weekly log
+- Supports subscription calendar(basic event)
+- Supports dark mode

 ## Demo
 We will call notes with `"TODO" "DOING" "NOW" "LATER" "WAITING" "DONE"` as tasks.
 ### show all task in your notes
 ![defaultCalendar](./screenshots/defaultCalendar.gif)
 journal calendar will collect all tasks with `scheduled` or `deadline` and start time is `scheduled` or `deadline`.

-When `scheduled` `deadline` set time, it will be treated as `time` agenda.
+When `scheduled` `deadline` set time, it will be treated as `time` task.
 It will be shown in time line.

-Otherwise, it will be treated as `all day` agenda.
+Otherwise, it will be treated as `all day` task.

 ### create your own calendar
 ![customCalendar](./screenshots/customCalendar.gif)

 ### show task in your journal
 ![journal](./screenshots/journal.gif)
+journal calendar will collect all tasks without `scheduled` or `deadline` in journal notes.

 ### show your daily log
 ![dailyLog](./screenshots/dailyLog.gif)